jrh-dev/jrh-dev.github.io/_posts/2022-08-25-send_email_power_auto.md

 }
 ```

-Our newly created flow initially contains only one step, ***'When a HTTP request is received'***, if we click on it we can start configuration.
+Our newly created flow initially contains only one step, ***'When a HTTP request is received'***, we can click on it to can start configuration.

-If we click on ***'Use sample payload to generate schema'***, we can paste our JSON schema into the text box and Power Automate will automatically generate the schema in the format it requires once we click '***Done***'.
+Clicking on ***'Use sample payload to generate schema'***, we can paste our JSON schema into the text box and Power Automate will automatically generate the schema in the format it requires once we click '***Done***'.

 ![](/assets/img/send_email_power_auto_img/gif02.gif)

 ## Configuring the email

-Now that we have finished telling Power Automate what to do when our HTTP request is received.
+Now that we have finished telling Power Automate how to parse our HTTP request, we can configure the email itself.

-* We can click on ***'next step'*** and choose ***'Send an email (V2)'*** from the available operations.
+1. Click on ***'next step'*** and choose ***'Send an email (V2)'*** from the available options.

-* Having added the ***'Send an email (V2)'*** step, we can now populate the parameters.
+2. We can now populate the parameters.
 Clicking in the ***'To'*** text box and then on the hyper-linked text underneath it to the right, ***'Add dynamic content'***, will allow us to use the values from the JSON schema we set up earlier.

-* We add the relevant elements from our JSON schema by clocking the option that matches our selected field.
+3. We now click into each of the fields that we want to pass a value to, and click on the relevant elements from our JSON schema to populate them.

-* When we have finished we click ***'Save'*** at the bottom of the page.
+4. Finally, we click ***'Save'*** at the bottom of the page.

 ![](/assets/img/send_email_power_auto_img/gif03.gif)

+We have now configured our ***flow*** to parse a HTTP request and generate an email using the provided parameters.

-If we click back onto the ***'When a HTTP request is received'*** step, we can see that the URL we need to send our HTTP request to has now been generated.
+If we click back into the ***'When a HTTP request is received'*** step, we can now see that the URL we need to send our HTTP request has been generated.

 ![](/assets/img/send_email_power_auto_img/img09.png)